 The University of the Sunshine Coast is celebrating the arrival of two new academic leaders, whose appointments will further boost USC’s reputation for providing world-class teaching and research.

-Professor Lorelle Frazer, previously of Griffith University, has become USC’s new Head of School of Business, while Professor Ken Greenwood, previously of James Cook University, is the new Head of School of Social Sciences.
+Professor Lorelle Frazer, previously of Griffith University, has become USC’s new Dean and Head of School, School of Business, while Professor Ken Greenwood, previously of James Cook University, is the new Head of School of Social Sciences.

 Professor Frazer is regarded as one of Australia’s leading franchising experts and scholars.

 She plans to deepen USC’s relationships with the region’s businesses, particularly in tourism, and to build on the school’s popular business short course offerings.

 “The Sunshine Coast is predominantly driven by small business and it’s important our academics are working closely with these businesses so we know where the problems are and where we can help,” Professor Frazer said.